iterative/dvc.org/static/docs/commands-reference/import-url.md

 Let's now manually reproduce
 [one of the processing chapters](/doc/get-started/connect-code-and-data) from the _Get Started_ project.
-Download the sample source code archive and unzip it:
+Download the example source code archive and unzip
+it:

 ```dvc
 $ wget https://code.dvc.org/get-started/code.zip